varmendari14/Duck_Escape/README.md

 ## Tech Requirments
 1. Implemented in Unity
 2. Is in 3D
-3. Control the human character to catch ducks
+3. Control the human character to catch birds, all birds behave differently.
+Ducks run away if approached from the front, geese will attack the player and damage them, and swans will wait patiently for the user to catch them.
-4. Ducks (and later, geese and swans) have AI to follow a path, and run away when they see the player.
+4. Ducks (and later, geese and swans) have AI to follow a path, and run away/attack when they see the player.
-5. In later levels, the player must figure out a puzzle to get to one of the birds.
+5. In level 2, the player must figure out puzzles to get to some of the birds (hidden in caves with boulders in front, hiding on top of platforms).
 6. Human and birds have sounds associated with them.
 The human has various movement sounds, there is a sound that plays when the birds are caught, the birds make their sounds.
 The controls work to effectively impact the game.
 7. Choose to try and find the ugly duckling or the rubber duck.
-In later levels, choose where and when you would like to place your bird cage.
+Also choose where and when you would like to place your bird box.
 8. Press ```esc``` to bring up the in game menu.
 GUI around edge to show players what is going on.
 Title screen with options for different screens.

 ## Known Bugs